More than 150 Rohingya stranded on leaking boat off Thai coast, NGO says

 More than 730,000 Rohingya Muslims fled Myanmar in 2017 after a military crackdown that included mass killings and gang rape, and settled in sprawling makeshift camps in southern Bangladesh.

-Myanmar's military said soldiers were carrying out a legitimate campaign against insurgents who attacked police posts and denied widespread atrocities.
+Myanmar's military said soldiers were carrying out a legitimate campaign against insurgents who attacked police posts.
+It denied accusations of widespread atrocities.

 ((poppyelena.mcpherson@thomsonreuters.com;))